repositor224/E-Dictionary/README.md

 The four sections of the dictionary are cover_page (doc), documentation, product and screencast:

 - `The screencast is a demo of how the product runs.
-It includes a demo of both the Front End and the backend (Sqlite Database)
+It includes a demo of both the Front End and the backend (Sqlite Database)`

-- `The documentation consists of a series of
+- `The documentation consists of a series of planning files involving communication between me and my client.`

 ## Using the E-Dictionary